Sulaiman-Dem/Sulaiman-Dem.github.io/README.md

 > Intern October 2018 - February 2019

 - Moved data from an old system to a newer, more optimized database system

+## EDUCATION

+York College, The City University of New York (CUNY) | Jamaica, NY Bachelor of Science in Computer Science

+> Graduated December 2023

 ## Testimonies